Two women in an office meeting room talking to each other.

-If court proceedings are required, you must first attend an appointment with a mediator for a mediation information and assessment meeting.
-This meeting is more commonly known as a MIAMs appointment.
-The government have made it a legal requirement for all parties to attend a MIAMs before an application to deal with finances can be issued at Court; essentially, to ensure that mediation has been considered properly by the person wanting to start court proceedings.
+In addition, the government have made it a legal requirement for all parties to attend a MIAM before an application to deal with finances can be issued at court; essentially, to ensure that mediation and any other form of non-court dispute resolution have been considered properly by the person wanting to start court proceedings.
+For further information about the court’s emphasis on non-court dispute resolution, please see our article here.

-There are various exemptions covering situations which mean you do not need to attend a MIAMs.
+There are various exemptions covering situations which mean you do not need to attend a MIAM.
 They include; domestic violence, urgency and a previous attempt at mediation.

 The urgency category covers situations where to delay the issuing of proceedings would cause; risk to life, physical safety or protection to you or your home, unreasonable hardship, a miscarriage of justice or a risk that your spouse issued proceedings in another country.